 Payable from the General Fund Capital lease to finance the acquisition of a 2019 Chevrolet Tahoe for the Sheriff's Office.
+Payable to American National Leasing with an interest rate of 4.3%. \$ 23,680 Capital lease to finance the acquisition of a 2019 Chevrolet Tahoe for the Sheriff's Office.
 Payable to American National Leasing with an interest rate of 4.3%.
-2 \$ 30,564 Capital lease to finance the acquisition of a 2019 Chevrolet Tahoe for the Sheriff's Office.
-Payable to American National Leasing with an interest rate of 4.3%.
-2 26,667 Payable from the Road and Bridge Funds Capital lease to finance the acquisition of a 2014 John Deere 672G Motor Grader.
+21,027 Capital lease to finance the acquisition of a 2020 Chevrolet Tahoe for the Sheriff's Office.
+Payable to American National Leasing with an interest rate of 2.85%.
+32,844 Capital lease to finance the acquisition of a 2020 Chevrolet Tahoe for the Sheriff's Office.
+Payable to American National Leasing with an interest rate of 2.85%.
+33,244 Payable from the Road and Bridge Funds Capital lease to finance the acquisition of a 2014 John Deere 672G Motor Grader.
 Payable to Tibbit Commercial Leasing in annual installments with an interest rate of 2.991%.
-92,325 Capital lease to finance the acquisition of a 2016 John Deere 770G Motor Grader.
-Payable to Deere Credit, Inc., in annual installments with an interest rate of 3%.
-3 211,996 Capital lease to finance the acquisition of a 2014 Case Farmall 125A Cab Tractor.
+62,452 Capital lease to finance the acquisition of a 2016 John Deere 770G Motor Grader.
+Payable to First National Bank, in annual installments with an interest rate of 2.13%.
+180,703 Capital lease to finance the acquisition of a 2014 Case Farmall 125A Cab Tractor.
 Payable to Citizens First Bank in annual installments with an interest rate of 3.994%.
-1 39,387 Capital lease to finance the acquisition of a 2018 John Deere 672G Motor Grader.
+26,769 Capital lease to finance the acquisition of a 2018 John Deere 672G Motor Grader.
 Payable to Deere Credit, Inc., in annual installments with an interest rate of 3.5%.
-3 224,647 Capital lease to finance the acquisition of a 2012 John Deere 624K 4WD Loader.
-Payable to Deere Credit, Inc., in annual installments with an interest rate of 3.8%.
-3 7,986 Capital lease to finance the acquisition of a 2014 John Deere 672GXDW Motor Grader.
-Payable to Deere Credit, Inc., in annual installments with an interest rate of 4.25%.
-3 191,010 Capital lease to finance the acquisition of a 2009 John Deere 770D Motor Grader.
-Payable to Deere Credit, Inc., in annual installments with an interest rate of 4.75%.
-3 51,509 Capital lease to finance the acquisition of a 2014 John Deere 310K Backhoe Loader.
+203,632 Capital lease to finance the acquisition of a 2014 John Deere 750K DOZER.
+Payable to First National Bank, in annual installments with an interest rate of 3.0%.
+120,299 Capital lease to finance the acquisition of a 2014 John Deere 672GXDW Motor Grader. to First National Bank, in annual installments with an interest rate of 2.75%.
+156,849 Capital lease to finance the acquisition of a 2009 John Deere 770D Motor Grader.
+Payable to First National Bank, in annual installments with an interest rate of 2.75%.
+41,172 Capital lease to finance the acquisition of a 2014 John Deere 310K Backhoe Loader.
 Payable to Deere Credit, Inc., in annual installments with an interest rate of 5.25%.
-3 45,009 Capital lease to finance the acquisition of a 2014 Bomag BW211D-50 Roller.
-Payable to First Financial Bank in annual installments with an interest rate of 5.244%.
-49,750 Capital lease to finance the acquisition of two 2015 Freightliner CA113 Trucks.
+23,682 Capital lease to finance the acquisition of a 2020 Kubota Tractor.
+Payable to First Financial Bank in annual installments with an interest rate of 3.299%.
+73,452 Capital lease to finance the acquisition of two 2015 Freightliner CA113 Trucks.
 Payable to First State Bank in annual installments with an interest rate of 4.1%.
-77,080 Payable from the Paving Fund Capital lease to finance the acquisition of a 2016 Entyre K7201 Chipspreader.
-Payable to Deere Credit, Inc., in annual installments with an interest rate of 3.75%.
-3 115,341 Total Capital Leases Payable \$ 1,163,271
+52,495 Payable from the Paving Fund Capital lease to finance the acquisition of a 2016 Entyre K7201 Chipspreader.
+Payable to American National Leasing Co., in annual installments with an interest rate of 2.75%.
+90,500 Total Capital Leases Payable \$ 1,142,800

-F. Capital Leases - Continued
+G. Capital Leases - Continued